 I hope these timely tips help keep you and your pets safe so that everyone can enjoy the cooler weather and holiday season!

-Dr. Tina Wismer is the medical director of the ASPCA Animal Poison Control Center in Urbana, Illinois.
+Dr. Tina Wismer is the medical director of the ASPCA Animal Poison Control Center in Urbana, Ill.